Rashidikn1/Analysis-on-Crime-Patterns-in-Boston/README.md

 ## Try It Online

-You can try the application online by clicking [here](https://rashid01.shinyapps.io/crime/).
+You can try the application online by clicking <a href="https://rashid01.shinyapps.io/crime/" target="_blank">here</a>.

 **Note:** The website may take a few moments to load the first time you access it.